-Table 4.9 in Annex 2 presents two main inequality indicators (Gini Index, and interquartile ratio S80/S20) and the income distribution for each year analysed in this report.
+Table 4.9 in Annex 3 presents two main inequality indicators (Gini Index, and interquartile ratio S80/S20) and the income distribution for each year analysed in this report.
 EUROMOD's indicators do not differ significantly from the Eurostat figures calculated on the basis of EU-SILC data on disposable income of the calendar year in question.
 Given that the data sources are the same, it is encouraging that the distributions of measured and simulated income do not differ very much.
-As far as the income shares are concerned, the biggest difference is found in share of the first decile, which EUROMOD underestimates by 41% in the year 2016 and 36% in 2017.
+As far as the income shares are concerned, the biggest difference is found in share of the first decile, which EUROMOD underestimates by 23% in the year 2014 and 2015.
 It is likely that this is mainly caused by the fact that EUROMOD assumes 100% take-up of benefits such as social assistance on the one hand, and 100% entitlement to (and take-up of) the state pension on the other.
-The biggest overestimation, 4 % in 2016 is in the 6^{th} and 9th deciles.
+The biggest overestimation, 7 - 8 % in 2014 is in the 7th and 8th deciles.
 EUROMOD underestimated both median and mean income a little bit.
-The Gini indicator is overestimated by 7%, and the S80/S20 indicators are overestimated by 32%, respectively.
-In summary, the results regarding income inequality indicators show that differences between EUROMOD and Eurostat figures are in general small.
+The Gini indicator is well estimated, but the S80/S20 indicators are overestimated by 10% -12%, respectively.
+In summary, the results regarding to income inequality indicators show that the differences between the EUROMOD and the Eurostat figures are very small..